 Miniature lights produce much less heat and reduce the lights’ drying effect upon a tree.
 Always check light sets for frayed or cracked wire insulation and broken sockets before placing them on a tree.
 Do not attempt to repair a worn light set.
 Throw the defective light set away and buy a new set.
 Always turn off the lights on your tree when leaving the house or retiring for the night.

 To further decelerate the drying of your tree, place the tree away from heat sources such as heating vents, fireplaces, wood stoves and fireplace inserts, radiators, television sets, or sunny windows.
-Situating your tree away from the former sources of heat in particular will also help minimize the chances of your tree catching fire.
+Situating your tree away from the former sources of heat will also help minimize the chances of your tree catching fire.
 For safety’s sake, be careful not to block a door with the tree or rearranged furniture to keep doors clear for traffic.

 After Christmas, and before the tree dries completely, remove it from the house for pick-up by your local disposal service or your local chipping and compost program.
 Never burn any part of a Christmas tree in a wood stove or fireplace unless it has been seasoned for a year.

 The chemicals used to fire-retard trees retard flame.
-They will not prevent your tree from erupting in flame should the tree come into contact with a significant or prolonged source of intense heat or fire.
+They will not prevent your tree from erupting in flame should the tree encounter a significant or prolonged source of intense heat or fire.
 Fire-retarded trees will draw some water, so follow the above directions for keeping trees watered.

 Flocked trees, on the other hand, do not draw water.
 Flocking also tends to retard flame, so it is generally unnecessary to undergo flame-retarding as well.
-If the tree is for a commercial or public building or space, however, the local Fire Marshal mandates that such trees be fire-retarded whether or not they are flocked.
+If the tree is for a commercial or public building or space, however, the local Fire Marshal mandates that such trees be fire-retarded whether they are flocked.